California Capital Gains Tax: Rates, Calculations, and How to Save

 • The profits must net less than $250,000

-The Difference Between Short-term Vs. Long-term Capital Gains Tax
+Short-term vs. Long-term Capital Gains Tax in California

 The shorter an investment is held, the more significant the tax burden, creating short-term capital gains to be recorded as income for the year the sale occurred.